jrc03c/misc-gt-programs/notes.md

+# To do

+- Maybe move the "string/join" program to "collection(s)/join"?

 # Program checklist

 - Clean up all relevant variables at the end of the main program by assigning empty string values to them.